dev-rohith/role-management/README.md

-# Role Management System Assessment - TypeScript
+# Role Management Assessment - TypeScript
 ### Note: Please read all the instructions before starting the assessment.
 ## Overview